Pongal is a four-day annual celebration that holds a major position among the traditional festivals of India.

 Mainly for the Indian state of Tamil Nadu, Union Territory of Puducherry, Sri Lanka, Malaysia and which are Tamil speaking county.
 Besides the other western states, it is the harvest festival for Tamilians.

-The festivity of Pongal takes place according to the Muhurt presented in the solar calendar.
+As a matter of fact, the festivity of Pongal takes place according to the Muhurt presented in the solar calendar.
 In accordance with the Tamil calendar, Pongal festival falls on the first day of the tenth month of Thai in the.
 Typically, the festival takes place in the month of January on the 14th or 15th date.
-One of the singularities of this festival is, it occurs on the almost exact same date every year.
+Above all, one of the singularities of this festival is, it occurs on the almost exact same date every year.

 Along with this, the festival day preceding Pongal is known to people as Bhogi which corresponds with Lohri, the eccentric festival of Punjab.

 Pongal in the country of India and numerous other countries in the world holds a celebration of four consecutive days.
 Among these four days, the First Day is known as Bhogi Pongal.
 On this day the traditions of cleaning take place in each household.

 Besides this, the Second Day is Surya Pongal or Perum.
 It is the prominent day of celebration.
 Every devotee dedicates this day to the supreme deity Lord Sun.
 After traditional worship, they offer milk and jaggery to god.
 Worshiping cow is also a custom of the second day of celebration.